szymonhernik/lux-cache-web/README.md

 [x] update the database with early access flag

 [x] add option for users to resend the verification email -> it's enough to sign up again to the same email and you will receive a new confirmation email.

-[ ] research how to send email to all your users (for example in case you need to communicate something), it's not newsletter
+[ ] research how to send email to all your users (for example in case you need to communicate something), it's not newsletter [ ] TODO: check if the redirects work correctly for oauth and for email signup.
 NOT NEEDED:
 how to make sure only subscribers can get on early-access signup deal?

 <!--  -->

 # Development branch